4 Promotion, Tenure, and Faculty Evaluation

 Non-tenure track faculty members holding the rank of instructor must show promise of teaching effectiveness and must hold at least a master's degree, with demonstrated competence in their teaching area.

 Non-tenure track faculty members holding the rank of assistant professor shall have clear promise of teaching excellence, professional achievement, and scholarly/creative attainment.
-In addition, they shall hold the earned doctorate or terminal degree approved by the university and recognized by the Southern Association of Colleges and Schools as appropriate to the academic area they serve.
+In addition, they shall hold the earned doctorate or terminal degree approved by the university and recognized by the Southern Association of Colleges and Schools Commission on Colleges as appropriate to the academic area they serve.
 The rank of assistant professor may be considered for a non-tenure track faculty member with a master's degree in the area of responsibility, who has completed a minimum of five years of teaching at Tarleton and has evidence of growth in the discipline, such as additional coursework or demonstration of scholarship.

 Tarleton State University is a comprehensive university with diverse programs and constituencies that require a dynamic and vital faculty dedicated to excellence.
 To preserve and strengthen the quality of the faculty, the awarding of tenure and promotion in rank are among the principal actions taken by the University.
 Tenure is a commitment by the University to the individual faculty member.
 Promotion recognizes academic achievement not only in the University, but in the profession at large.